MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/rsat/rsat-tutorial.md

 ##### generate: optional switches

-+ `/retry[=seconds]`: If this switch is specified, and case test cases are blocked by other RSAT instances, the generate process will wait the specified number of seconds and then try one more time.
++ `/retry[=seconds]`: If this switch is specified, and case test cases are blocked by other RSAT instances, the generate process waits the specified number of seconds and then try one more time.
 The default value for \[seconds\] is 120 seconds.
 Without this switch, the process will be canceled immediately if test cases are blocked.
 + `/dllonly`: Generate Test Execution files only.
 Don't regenerate the Excel parameter file.
 + `/keepcustomexcel`: Upgrade the existing parameters file.
 Also regenerate Execution files.